sgioldasis/bigdata-course-labs/kafka/Quick Start for Apache Kafka using the terminal.md

 management and event stream processing using ksqlDB.

-In this quick start, you create Apache Kafka® topics, use the terminal to generate mock data to those topics, and create ksqlDB streaming queries on those topics.
+In this quick start, you create Apache Kafka® topics, use the terminal to generate mock data to those topics, and create ksqlDB streaming and pull queries on those topics.

 ## Step 1: Start Confluent Platform